murugeshp/DevOpsFiles/SpringBootEcommerceMicroserviceApp/readme.md

 # Dockerized Spring Boot Microservice architectured Ecommerce application with Mysql and Angular containers

+#### Example:

+Luv2Shop Ecommerce Application

+An application used to purchase books and travel accessories for personal needs, build with Angular as front end and Spring Boot as the backend.
+It is dockerized application and it can be easily deployed on any server.

+It has product search facility, login using Okta Sign-on, product checkout and purchase.
+Order Tracking based on user login.
+Backend order tracking is secured with Spring security to ensure only the authorised person can see the order list.

+It has totally 6 services running, 2 service for product and purchase activities, an Eureka naming server, an API Gateway service, 1 Zipkin server for distributed tracing and a RabbitMQ service for messaging.

+Along with this 6 services, MySQL and Angular front end are running as seprate containers in docker.

+## Try out yourself :)

 - Ensure latest docker is installed in your machine

 ```